-BUS4999 Strategic Management Lecture 6.0 Ouarter Credits
+BUS4999 Strategic Management Lecture 6.0 Quarter Credits

-In this course, students will analyze strategic management and strategic leadership and how to pursue strategies to have a major impact on a company's performance relative competitors.
+In this course, students will analyze strategic management and strategic leadership and how to pursue strategies to have a major impact on a company's performance relative to its competitors.
 They will examine administrative processes under conditions of uncertainty including an integrating analysis applied to all fields of business.